awsdocs/amazon-s3-userguide/doc_source/PresignedUrlUploadObject.md

 **SDK for Python \(Boto3\)**
  To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/s3/s3_basics#code-examples)\.
-Generate a presigned URL that can perform an Amazon S3 action for a limited time\.
+Generate a presigned URL that can perform an S3 action for a limited time\.
 Use the Requests package to make a request with the URL\.

 ```
 import argparse